ona-li-toki-e-jan-Epiphany-tawa-mi/netcatchat/README.md

 # netcatchat

-*NOTE: not finished yet*
+NOTE: not finished yet

 netcatchat is a simple command-line chat server and client for Linux using netcat.

 This chat system is extremely basic, and I do not plan to extended it.
 It will not check if multiple clients are connected from the same ip.
 It will not block or rate-limit spammers.
 Someone could easily use a script to steal all the ports and prevent people from connecting.
 There is absolutely no mechanism for moderation.
-No attempts are made at encryption.
+No attempts are made at encryption (I might actually add e2e encryption.)
 Basically, proceed with caution.

 Each client on the server is identified simply with what port they are connected on; no usernames.

+There is the possiblity for someone to make their own script to connect to the server_port and not reconnect on a client port, or connect directly to a client port.
+There are checks in place to make sure that ports dished out from the server_port are freed if unused and locked (as-in it won't try to give someone that port to connect on as it is busy) if someone decides to directly connect to a client port, so such "attacks" should not be too big of an issue.

 I'm considering renting a server/simillar and tossing a netcatchat server on it to run 24/7.
 If I do, I will put the IP and server port here.